ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 Here, every property and context definition of the corresponding SDF model (see {{code-off-device-model}}) is mapped to a concrete value that corresponds with the associated schema information.
-The alternating structure of the SDF model
-(e. g., `sdfObject/envSensor/sdfProperty/temperature`) is repeated in the proofshot, with the top-level `sdfObject` being replaced by `sdfInstance`, which serves as the "entry point" to the instance message.

-Via the `model` quality in `sdfInstanceOf`, the exact `sdfThing` or `sdfObject` that corresponds with the `sdfInstance` is specified;
-the namespace needed for this is set up in the usual `namespace` section that we also have in model files.

-[^context-note]

-[^context-note]: Since we are now using the `sdfContext` keyword from {{-non-affordance}} for describing both "off-device" and context information, we have replaced the previously introduced `$context` keyword accodingly.

 ~~~ sdf
 info: